What is oxcarbazepine?

 What other drugs will affect oxcarbazepine?

-Many other drugs can interact with oxcarbazepine.
+Many drugs can interact with oxcarbazepine.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
-Give a list of all your medicines to any healthcare provider who treats you.
 Not all possible interactions are listed in this medication guide.
 Tell your doctor about all your current medicines and any medicine you start or stop using.

 More about Trileptal (oxcarbazepine)